Does Power of Attorney End at Death?

 Contact Card

-In her spare time, Claire loves spending time with her family, socialising with friends and going for long walks with her dog, Tilly.
+In her spare time, Claire loves spending time with her family, walking with friends and travelling.

 Craven House, Newtown, Barnoldswick, BB18 5UQ